Help, I have no Power….

 Finally turn on the third circuit.
 In this case, it is the Upstairs Lighting Circuit.
 To save time, you have left all the light bulbs in their fittings.
 If the RCD trips when you turn the fuse (MCB) for the lights back on, take all the lightbulbs out, just in case one of them is causing a problem, and switch the Fuse back on.

 If the RCD stays on, put each light bulb back into its fitting in turn.
-For safety’s sake, make sure that you turn the fuse (MCB) off each time that you put a bulb in, and turn it on once the bulb is in position.
+For safety’s sake, make sure that you turn the fuse (MCB) off each time that you put a bulb in.
+Turn it on once the bulb is in position.
 If the RCD trips when you put one of the bulbs back in, then that will be your culprit.

 By this stage, hopefully, you may have identified your culprit.
 However, if the RCD is still not resetting, or turns back on and continues to trip, then it is time to call out an electrician.